-The money purchase annual allowance (MPAA) applied if you have taken pension benefits flexibly under ‘pension freedom rules’ on, or after, 6 April 2015, you will be subject to the MPAA from that point.
-The MPAA for the tax year 2016/2017 is £10,000.
+The money purchase annual allowance (MPAA) applies if you have taken pension benefits flexibly under ‘pension freedom rules’ on, or after, 6 April 2015, you will be subject to the MPAA from that point.
+The MPAA for the tax year 2016/2017 was £10,000.
+This reduced to £4,000 in the 2017/18 tax year.
 If you are subject to the MPAA, you will incur a tax charge on any subsequent contributions to money purchase pensions which exceed this limit in any tax year.
 This is based on both contributions made by you, or on your behalf.
-In any year if you exceed the MPAA, your annual allowance for other types of tax-relieved pension saving, such as defined benefits, is reduced by £10,000 to £30,000.
+In any year if you exceed the MPAA, your annual allowance for other types of tax-relieved pension saving, such as defined benefits, is reduced by £4,000 to £36,000.

 Annual allowance calculator

 HMRC have an annual allowance calculator to help you work out how much annual allowance you have used and how much you can contribute to your pension schemes without facing an annual allowance charge.